dart-lang/pana/test/goldens/end2end/webdriver-3.0.0.json_report.md

 <details>
 <summary>
-Package not compatible with Dart SDK.
+Package is not compatible with the Dart SDK.
 </summary>

 Because it is not compatible with any of the supported runtimes: `native-aot`, `native`, `js`.